wooldridge/ml-certauth/README.md

   ```
   At the bottom, click Show, click "Acme Corp", and check the checkbox.
 Click OK to save.

-7. Run the following to retrieve a document from the certificate-protected server:
+5. In the `examples` directory,  run the following to retrieve a document from the certificate-protected server:

   `node clientML.js`

-8. To delete the REST server and database, run the following:
+6. To delete the REST server and database, run the following:

   `node teardown.js`